SSWConsulting/SSW.Rules.Content/rules/do-a-quick-test-after-the-upgrade-finishes-tfs2010-migration/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you do a quick test after the upgrade finishes?
+title: Do you do a quick test after the  for TFS 2010 migration finishes?
 guid: 8011cf1f-b043-417c-862f-4174d032e387
 uri: do-a-quick-test-after-the-upgrade-finishes-tfs2010-migration
 created: 2009-11-08T01:57:54.0000000Z